Dr. Wendy E. Choi

 After six years in Singapore, Wendy returned to the States in 2018, eager to apply her skills in Georgia and pursue her passion for helping others.
 At an Acupuncture clinic specialized in Infertility (Buckhead Acupuncture and Herbal Center), she has been making a significant impact, successfully helping patients with infertility and patients who are going through IVF/IUI procedures.
 Wendy finds immense fulfillment in her work, knowing she's making a difference in the lives of those struggling with infertility, fostering hope and healing through her expertise.

-Wendy is happily married with 2 boys and a girl.
-On the weekends you will often find her at a trail mountain biking with her husband.
+Wendy is happily married with two boys and a girl.
+In her free time, she enjoys hiking and traveling with her family.

 Education / Certification / Training